You may have your role models.

 They may have abolished slavery.
-They might have done this or all, but they don’t compare to the now old, white-haired, still uneducated queen of my world, my mother!
+They might have done this or all, but they don’t compare to the now old, white-haired, still not very educated queen of my world, my mother!

 A not too educated, not too intellectual lady is the queen of my life, the motivation behind me, one who looks at the door waiting for me, who loves me like no one, who is a source of complete sacrifice and unconditional love.

 I opened my eyes to a very kind and caring mother.
 She was busy with normal house chores when I was born.
-She immediately attended to my grandparents.. nothing extraordinary as it sounds… a normal day… a girl and fifth child… don’t call for celebration in my part of the world.
+She immediately attended to my grandparents after my birth.. nothing extraordinary as it sounds… a normal day… a girl and fifth child… don’t call for celebration in my part of the world.